top of page

 Three reasons...

 3. I'm it.
-There is no other place on the planet that I can find that produces a captured, forged steel, dock movement dampening spring assembly for your cables.
+There is no other place on the planet that I can find that produces a properly sized, forged steel, dock movement dampening spring assembly for your cables.
 I've done the research to determine the proper components.
-Compression rate, coil wire diameter, outside diameter, overall relaxed length, the number of active coils, the coil body design, the coil wire termination method, and coil spacing all matter in determining a proper spring for a Dock Spring application.
-The components used in the dock springs I produce are more than up to the task of protecting your dock's cables and anchoring system.
+Compression rate, coil wire diameter, outside diameter, overall relaxed length, the number of active coils, the coil body design, the coil wire termination method, and coil spacing all matter in determining a proper coil spring for a Dock Spring application.
+The components used in the Dock Spring dampeners I produce are more than up to the task of protecting your dock's cables and anchoring system.

 How do I get a set?

-Hit the SHOP button above.
+Hit the Buy Now button above.
 It will take you to the online store on this website where you can select the set you need.
 I will ship the next day.
-If you are in an area served by a Dock Spring distributor, contact them to get a set locally and set up an installation.
+If you are in an area served by one of my Dock Spring dealers, contact them to get a set local to you and set up an installation.
 See Sales and Installation Partners page.
+Want to become a Sales and Installation Partner?
+Call me and I can set you up.
+205-966-2137.

 Free shipping!

 Use coupon code "SHIP FREE" at checkout to receive free shipping on your order.
 Free shipping will be available for the 1st 100 sets that leave here.
 If you are on my home lake, Lewis Smith lake in Alabama, I can bring them to you and will eat your sales tax.
-I can also do Dock Spring installs if you are on my lake.
+I can also help you set up Dock Spring installs if you are on my lake.

 Need more info about Dock Springs?

 You can call me.
 We will have a talk about what you have and what you need.
-I will take your order and send them to you.
 The number is 205-966-2137.
-If you are local to the Smith Lake area, stop by my shop and check them out for yourself.
+If you are local to the Lewis Smith Lake area, stop by my shop and check them out for yourself.
 There is a google map link to my shop below.

 I've gotten a few comments that I can share with you.